ICCB-Cologne/medicc2/README.md

 ## Installation from source
 Clone the MEDICC2 repository and its submodules using `git clone --recursive https://bitbucket.org/schwarzlab/medicc2.git`.
 It is important to use the `--recursive` flag to also download the modified OpenFST submodule.

 All dependencies including OpenFST (v1.8.2) should be directly installable via conda.
 A yaml file with a suggested MEDICC2 conda environment is provided in 'doc/medicc2.yml'.
 You can create a new conda environment with all requirements using `conda env create -f doc/medicc2.yml -n medicc_env`.
-Note that Cython version 0.29 is required (Cython version 3.0 and will likely not work).

 Then, inside the `medicc2` folder, run `pip install .` to install MEDICC2 to your environment.